Fisioterapia (Abilitante alla Professione Sanitaria di Fisioterapista)

 The following are excluded from this obligation:

 The student requires both theoretical and practical preparation: in fact, both lectures and practical training are provided.
-Practical apprenticeships foresee the student is entrusted to qualified tutors, and the training course, including common basics, is personalized.
+Students are guided by qualified tutors during a practical internship, and the training course itself, including common basics, is personalized.

 It is possible to attend university abroad in the framework of the Erasmus programs.